Step Seven

 Many of us have spent our lives operating as though worth must be earned and belonging must be secured.
 We built systems of effort and self-improvement, hoping that if we did enough, fixed enough, became enough, we would finally deserve to rest.
 Grace names what was always true: the rest was available the whole time.
 Not as a reward for finishing.
 As the ground beneath the trying.

 Different traditions name this differently.
 Some call it grace.
 Some call it love.
-Some call it the ground of being, the True Self, the Beloved's constant turning toward us even when we have turned away.
+Some call it the ground of being, the True Self, the love that was already turned toward us even when we had turned away.
 In Egos Anonymous we do not require any particular name for it.
 What we point toward is the same in each case: you were never outside the love you were reaching for.
 The separation was real in experience.
 It was not final in fact.